-American Advanced Course
+American Advanced Course (on hold)

 Tutors: Richard Pelletier and Jamie Jauncey with captain and Dark Angels alumnus, Ted Leonhardt

 Dark Angels courses are about honing your writing and enriching your understanding of the power of language and storytelling.
 This US Advanced course builds directly on the work completed on the Foundation program.

 Each day is a series of transformative writing exercises.
 You’ll head into entirely new territory with tutors guiding you every step.
 On the final night students read from work they’ve done on the course.